Black Doves: Production

 The project was announced by Netflix in April 2023.
 Barton also produces through Noisy Bear, alongside production company Sister.

 Filming began in London in October 2023.
 That month, Sarah Lancashire and Ben Whishaw were added to the cast, along with Andrew Buchan, Omari Douglas, Andrew Koji, Kathryn Hunter, Sam Troughton, Ella Lily Hyland, Adam Silver, Ken Nwosu and Gabrielle Creevy.
 In March 2024, Adeel Akhtar, Tracey Ullman, Finn Bennett and Luther Ford were added to the cast.
 In August 2024, ahead of its première, Netflix renewed the show for a second series.

 Barton derived the series name from the Black Dove, his local pub in Brighton.

+Filming for Season 2 started in London by November 2025, with announcements that Neve Campbell, Ambika Mod, Babou Ceesay and Sam Riley had been added to the cast.

 Release

-The series premièred on Netflix on 5 December 2024.
+The series premiered on Netflix on 5 December 2024.
+The second series premieres on 5 November 2026.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 31 critics, indicating "generally favorable" reviews.

 Writing in The Guardian, Rebecca Nicholson described the series as "gleefully pulpy" and was mildly critical of Knightley and Whishaw's portrayals, but praised cameo appearances by numerous well-known actors in supporting roles.
 In Digital Spy, David Opie singled out the on-screen depiction of Sam having gay sex in the first episode, stating that the series "ventures where James Bond would never dare go".